Quark vs Skyr: What is the Difference?

 Salt0.14g0.1g

-Arla Skyr is virtually fat-free while Tesco Quark contains only minimal amounts of fat (0.3g per 100g, out of which 0.1g is saturated fat).
+Arla Skyr is virtually fat-free, while Tesco Quark contains only a small amount—0.3g of fat per 100g, including 0.1g of saturated fat.

 Although Quark and Skyr have very similar nutritional profiles, there are still different types of dairy products and here is how they differentiate: